-I am not an inexperienced teacher either - I tutored a girl at GCSE Spanish to a B standard (up from a D) by helping her with just her oral and written exams (she had four: listening, reading, writing and oral).
-I also taught a group of Year 6 children in a Spanish club from an absolutely basic level to a level at which they were writing in full sentences in Spanish.
+I am not an inexperienced teacher either - before MyTutor, I tutored a girl at GCSE Spanish to a B standard (up from a D) by helping her with just her oral and written exams (she had four: listening, reading, writing and oral).
+I also taught a group of Year 6 children in a Spanish club from an absolutely basic level to a level at which they were writing in full sentences in Spanish in just 6 months.

 Despite your learning in the lessons being, obviously, the most important thing, I also want you to have fun!
 Who wants to just sit there being spoken to for ages?
 I want to challenge what you think you know already, I want to develop and expand your knowledge and I want to create a spark of passion within you that will make you want to go and find out more.